Lehigh University Seeks People with Vision Loss for Wayfinding Study

 Lehigh University is seeking people with vision loss to test a new wayfinding app designed for indoor spaces.

 The study is part of the MABLE initiative, a joint project by Lehigh University and Good Shepherd Rehabilitation.
 MABLE stands for Mapping for Accessible Built Environments, and the MABLE app is being developed to optimize wayfinding assistance by integrating accessibility information into its digital maps and providing turn-by-turn instructions in real time.
+Participants receive $50 for approximately two hours of involvement, and free transportation services are available.

 Interested Sights for Hope clients should contact their caseworkers.
 Others who are blind or have permanent visual impairments and would like to participate should call 610.433.6018, Ext.
-223.
+223. Transportation can also be obtained from the MABLE project team by calling 316.461.5858.

 Image: A man with a white cane using a smartphone for navigation software in a tech lab while two researchers observe.